ifmain/BLIP-Easy-Trainer/README.md

 - Load and preprocess image and text data from a specified directory.
 - Train the BLIP model with configurable training parameters.
 - Split large datasets into smaller subgroups for training on low RAM GPUs.
+- Support for multiple BLIP versions and model precisions.
 - Save the trained model and processor for future use.

 ## Usage